Stranik37/Stranik37/README.md

 <h2>:man_technologist: About Me :</h2>
 <strong>I am a novice specialist in the field of data transportation, storage and processing 👾.
-To put it simply, I am a novice Data Engineer from Russia.</strong>
+I like analyzing data, finding patterns, and building algorithms.</strong>

 - :telescope: I'm currently taking various courses and learning a variety of tools for storing, transporting, and analyzing data.